Jon A. Levisohn

 Director of the Jack, Joseph and Morton Mandel Center for Studies in Jewish Education at Brandeis University

-Associate Professor in Near Eastern and Judaic Studies, and the Jack, Joseph and Morton Mandel Chair in Jewish Educational Thought, at Brandeis University
+Associate Professor in Near Eastern and Judaic Studies, and the Jack, Joseph and Morton Mandel Associate Professor of Jewish Educational Thought

 Raised in Boston, Jon Levisohn studied classical Jewish texts at Yeshivat Sha’alvim in Israel for two years before earning his AB in Philosophy at Harvard College.
 He then spent a year studying Jewish thought and Jewish education at the Hebrew University, as well as studying Talmud at the Shalom Hartman Institute.

 Returning to the U.S., he taught Jewish studies at a Jewish day school for three years, and then earned MA degrees in Philosophy and Religious Studies and a PhD in Philosophy of Education at Stanford University, where he was a Presidential Fellow and a Wexner Graduate Fellow.

 Since his arrival at Brandeis in 2002, he has written on the teaching and learning of classical Jewish texts, the teaching and learning of history, the idea of vision in Jewish education, Jewish service learning, conceptions of transformation in Jewish education, Israel education, the idea of “Jewish identity,” and more.
 (See his faculty page for publications.)

 In 2014, incoming director Jon A. Levisohn crafted a vision for the future of Jewish education to guide the projects and program of MCSJE.